Jyothsnasrinivas/partial-evaluation/README.md

 # Benchmarking partial evaluation in Scala, Eta, Haskell

+To reproduce on your machine, run
+`etlas configure --enable-uberjar-mode; etlas build` in `eta` then `sbt run` in scala, for haskell `cabal run` in `haskell`.

-Results on my machine for fibonacci 5e5
+Results on my machine for fibonacci 5e5:

 ## Haskell